ahoym/SortingAlgorithms/README.md

 + When a stable sort is desired
 + Sorting a linked list

 Array is split up into *n* sublists, and merged into the correct order accordingly.
 This merge is done recursively until there is only one sublist remaining, which is the sorted list.
-Is a type of divide-and-conquer algorithm
+Is a type of divide-and-conquer algorithm.

 Selection Sort
 ==============